matthewallenIE/matthewallenIE/README.md

 ## 👋 Hi, I’m @matthewallenIE
 - I am a UI Developer with ☘️ Aer Lingus
-- TypeScript | JavaScript
-- Angular | NgRx | Nx

 <!---
 - 👀 I’m interested in ...